 Bedrooms should have dark curtains, the bathroom should have tinted glass, and the guest should be able to get on with the confidentiality promised in the listing.

 The path leading to the property entrance should be clutter-free clean.
-Interiors should be immaculate and free of any odour, dust, damp or bugs.
+Interiors should be immaculate and free of odour, dust, damp or bugs.
 If a guest reports bugs in the property, Airbnb can shut it down almost immediately without any remorse.

 Make sure noise levels in the property stay within reasonable limits for guests to relax and have a good sleep.

-Majority of Airbnb’s are in the busiest part of a city, where noise is the most frequent complaint and is often overlooked by less experienced hosts.
+Most Airbnb’s are in the busiest part of a city, where noise is the most frequent complaint and is often overlooked by less experienced hosts.

 Noise can be from a loud neighbour, street noise, a restaurant or pub nearby, construction in the area or pets.

-It may be out of your control at times, but as long as you mention it clearly and warn the guest (under house rules section of your Airbnb listing), you will be fine.
+It may be out of your control at times, but as long as you mention it clearly and warn the guest (under the house rules section of your Airbnb listing), you will be fine.

 Even if you warn them of ‘no lift’ before booking, people forget such warnings and eventually leave a scorching review about the experience of having to drag luggage up and down the stairs in your Airbnb.

-4. IDENTIFY THE PROCESSES
+4. HOW TO START AIRBNB: IDENTIFY THE PROCESSES

-An alternative method is to either pass the keys manually or use a key exchange service such as KeyNest.
+An alternative method is to pass the keys manually or use a key exchange service such as KeyNest.

 You can use a service like GetProperly to find cleaners in your area.